 Shark attacks paddleboarder off Hawaii's Big Island

-A 25-year-old paddleboarder was hospitalized with multiple wounds after getting bitten by a shark Saturday morning.
+A 25-year-old paddleboarder was hospitalized in critical condition with multiple wounds after getting bitten by a shark Saturday morning.

 It happened around 9:30 a.m. local time at Kukio Beach in Kona, on the island of Hawaii (Big Island), KHON-TV reported.